 Scattered throughout the ankle are tiny nerves which help excite the muscles into movement, supply blood to the ankle, and most importantly, provide sensation to the brain.

 As we age or after sustaining an injury, the soft tissues wear away and bones degrade within the ankle and cause a pain response.
-Overtime, this pain can become chronic and lead to a host of issues including instability, pain, swelling, and immobility.
+Over time, this pain can become chronic and lead to a host of issues including instability, pain, swelling, and immobility.

 The first step in recovery from such an injury is a proper diagnosis.

-Broken Ankle Diagnosis
+Diagnosing a Broken Ankle

 If these tests turn out positive for a broken ankle, treatment must be swift in order to assure success and sustained functionality of the ankle.

-Broken Ankle Treatment and Recovery
+Broken Ankle Treatments and Recovery

 - Day of surgery: Surgical intervention for a broken ankle is called an open reduction and internal fixation (ORIF).
 During an ORIF, patients are placed under anesthesia while their ankle is restabilized by the surgeon.
-Once the bones, muscles, and soft tissues are back in their proper order, surgeons may use a number of special tools such as screws, plates, rods, wires, or nails to affix the bones within into place.
+Once the bones, muscles, and soft tissues are back in their proper order, surgeons may use several special tools such as screws, plates, rods, wires, or nails to affix the bones into place.

 - 1-2 days after surgery: doctors will order a new set of diagnostic images to examine the internal structures of the ankle.
 Although chances are minimal, doctors may need to order a second operation if the first was unsuccessful.
 If the surgery was deemed a success, doctors will order a cast to be placed over the operated ankle.
-Patients will be prescribed medication as well as weight bearing devices such as a wheelchair or crutches.
-Patients will be advised not to place any weight on the ankle and to keep it elevated as much as possible for a period of 2-4 weeks post-surgery.
+Patients will be prescribed medication as well as weight-bearing devices such as a wheelchair or crutches.
+Patients will be advised not to place any weight on the ankle and to keep it elevated as much as possible for 2-4 weeks post-surgery.

-- 1 Month after surgery: by now, most patient’s will be able to return to light tasks and may be ordered to place some weight on their ankle daily.
+- 1 Month after surgery: by now, most patients will be able to return to light tasks and may be ordered to place some weight on their ankle daily.
 Patients will be asked to track their recovery and monitor any changes to their ankle.
 Light swelling and pain may occur, this is normal and to be expected as the ankle returns to normal.
 A physical therapist may be recommended as the patient begins to move and use their ankle more.
 Once the cast or brace comes off, physical therapy will intensify.